-To obtain a 2018 IRS Tax Return Transcript, go online to www.IRS.gov and click on the "Get Your Tax Record" button, then select "Get Transcript by Mail" to have it mailed to you.
-Use the Social Security Number and the date of birth of the first person listed on the 2018 IRS income tax return, and the address on file with the IRS (normally this will be the address used on the IRS income tax return).
-Be sure to request the Tax Return Transcript and <a href="mailto:not mailto:not mailto:not
+To obtain a 2019 IRS Tax Return Transcript, go online to www.IRS.gov and click on the "Get Your Tax Record" button, then select "Get Transcript by Mail" to have it mailed to you.
+Use the Social Security Number and the date of birth of the first person listed on the 2019 IRS income tax return, and the address on file with the IRS (normally this will be the address used on the IRS income tax return).
+Be sure to request the Tax Return Transcript and not the Tax Account Transcript when ordering.